 Even if payment is being staunchly refused, try to give something anyway, and trust that it will be appreciated.
 Though Pakistani hospitality is boundless no matter where you turn, venturing to the province of Khyber Pakhtunkhwa (KPK) will be sure to take things to an entirely new level.
 KPK is home to the Pashtuns, an ethnic group that follows the code of Pashtunwali, an ancient self-governing code that dominates all aspects of life.
 One of the best-known tenets of the social code here is Melmastia — providing hospitality and asylum to all guests in need of it.
 As such, the Pashtuns might be the most hospitable people in all of Pakistan, though you’ll have to visit KPK to make that determination yourself.

 Due to Britain’s prior colonization of Pakistan during the rule of its Indian Empire, English is spoken almost everywhere.
 That doesn’t mean it should be expected, though.
-Pakistan gained Independence in 1947, and while English is taught in public schools and universities, it will become less common as you head out towards more remote areas.
+Pakistan gained Independence in 1947, and while English is taught in public schools and universities, it will become less common as you head out toward more remote areas.
 Carrying around an Urdu-English Phonetic dictionary could be useful, though communication is still very possible without a common vocabulary.
 Pakistan travel generally involves interacting with Urdu, even if you don’t speak or understand it, so a few basic phrases will help.

 While Urdu is Pakistan’s national language, dozens of other regional tongues are spoken throughout the country, and in certain areas, many people don’t even speak Urdu.
 In the cities of Peshawar and Mingora, Pashto reigns supreme.
 In Kalam Valley, a section of the larger Swat Valley, Gowri is spoken.
 In total, nearly 75 languages can be heard throughout the country, though many of them are similar in some way to Urdu.
 Dictionaries also exist for some of these, so make sure to grab a phonetic one before you land.

-8. There are multiple borders open for overland entry.
+8. There are multiple borders open for overland entry into Pakistan

 It is possible to fly into Pakistan through one of its major international airports in Lahore, Karachi, or Islamabad, but all visas also permit overland entry.
 You can cross the border into Pakistan at a few different points.
 The Wagah Border that connects Pakistan’s Lahore with India’s Amritsar is a popular and easy border to cross over.
 Tensions might remain high between the two countries, but border officials on both sides of the aisle don’t pass that on to overlanders.
 To head into Lahore after being stamped into Pakistan, you can take a taxi for about $13.
 The Pakistan-China border at the Khunjerab Pass is also open to tourists.